0%

 #Frequently Asked Questions

-#Quick Verification Checklist
+#Quick Verification Checklist (because you will forget something)

-• Descope Python SDK and python-dotenv installed in a virtual environment.
+• Descope Python SDK and python-dotenv are installed (and in a virtual environment, right?).

 Last updated: May 17, 2024